johnleejunhan12/hill-climb-painter/README.md

 Hill Climb Painter is an image reconstruction algorithm that transforms images and short animations into painted representations by sequentially placing textured brush strokes.
 A greedy hill-climbing algorithm is used to iteratively optimize each stroke’s position, rotation, and scale, minimizing the visual difference between the target image and the canvas.

 Each brush stroke is assessed for its visual impact before being applied to the canvas, ensuring that only those contributing meaningful detail are added.
-As more strokes are layered, coarse and abstract forms are gradually refined into structure, resulting in a painting that blends photorealism with the textured aesthetics of impressionism.
+As more strokes are layered, coarse and abstract forms are gradually refined into structure, creating a photorealistic painting with the textured aesthetics of impressionism.

 ## Features

 ![Image](/readme_stuff/ui_owl.png "Painting of an owl")

 ### 🎨 Input and Output
-- **Multiple Format Support**: PNG, JPG, JPEG, and animated GIF inputs
+- **Multiple Format Input**: PNG, JPG, JPEG, and animated GIF inputs
 - **High-Resolution Output**: Specify a desired resolution of the final painting (up to 4K)
 - **Texture-Based Painting**: Use custom PNG textures such as brush strokes or shapes